Marcos Soares (footballer)

 Marcos Alexandre Souza Soares (born 30 July 1975) is a Brazilian football manager and former player who played as a central defender.
-He is the current manager of the Saudi Arabia national under-19 team.
+He is the current manager of the Saudi Arabia national U-20.

 Playing career

 Known as Ditão during his playing days, Rio de Janeiro-born Soares began his senior career with hometown side America-RJ.
 After playing for Mesquita and Serrano in his native state, he moved to Atlético Alagoinhas in 2000.

 In July 2001, Soares moved abroad and joined Segunda Liga side U.D.
 Oliveirense, but could not prevent the club's relegation in the campaign.
 After another campaign in the club, he subsequently represented S.C.
 Espinho and Oliveira do Bairro S.C. before switching to Thailand's Terengganu FC in 2005.

 In 2006, after a short stint at Guangzhou FC, Soares returned to his home country after signing for Brazlândia.
 He agreed to a deal with Dom Pedro II for the 2007 season, and subsequently retired with the club due to injuries.